How to Go From First Job to Dream Job

 What’s the difference?
 Job vs. career

 It’s important to understand the difference between a job and a career.
 At its core, a job is a role that you perform to get paid.
 Jobs usually help people meet more immediate financial needs.
 A career, on the other hand, is a long-term professional journey that involves a series of connected jobs, where one's skills, experiences, and interests align to create a path of advancement and fulfillment.
 While slightly different, jobs and careers are still very connected.
 There is no single perfect path or a guarantee of a “dream job,” but finding a career that excites you is an amazing place to start.
-If you want inspiration on what your dream job might be, check out these stories from professionals who have worked towards fulfilling their career dreams!
+If you want inspiration on what your dream job might be, check out these stories from professionals who have worked toward fulfilling their career dreams!

 Exploring interests through first jobs